TUD-JB-OS/book/content/2_science/2b_github.md

 The name of your repository will be included in the URL of your project!
 The URL will be `https://YOUR_USERNAME.github.io/YOUR_REPOSITORY/`
 :::

+Now that you have created your repository, you can enable [GitHub pages](https://pages.github.com/):

-4) Select 'GitHub Actions' as the source for GitHub pages.
-Do by navigating to Settings > Pages > Build and deployment and selecting 'GitHub Actions' in the source dropdown (default is 'Deploy from a branch')
+4) Select 'GitHub Actions' as the source for GitHub pages by navigating to Settings > Pages > Build and deployment, and selecting 'GitHub Actions' from the source dropdown (default is 'Deploy from a branch')

 5) Go to the `code` section of your repository, and click on the gear-icon on the right side (near <b>About</b>).
 Check the box <b> Use your GitHub Pages website </b>.
 This will add a link to your page in the about section.

-6) Last, go to `Actions` in the top menu and click on the (red) `initial commit` and click `re-run all jobs`.
+6) Last, go to `Actions` in the top menu and click on the (red) `initial commit`, then select `re-run all jobs`.

 The book will now be deployed, try opening the link in your about section.

 ## Using Github desktop

 [GitHub desktop](https://docs.github.com/en/desktop) can be used to interact with GitHub using a GUI instead of the command line.
-In this section we will go over cloning the newly creaded repository to your device.
+In this section we will go over cloning the newly created repository to your device.
 First, make sure GitHub desktop is installed.
 Once installed, go to File > Clone repository and select your project, which should be listed under 'your repositories.

-Open the repository using an editor of choice (see [setting up a local workspace](./2a_local.md))
+Open the repository using an editor of choice (see [setting up a local workspace](./2a_local.md)) and make an edit to the template.
+To reflect the changes made in your editor on the GitHub page, save your changes and click on `commit files` and `push origin` in GitHub desktop.
+This will push your changes to your GitHub repository, and a new version of your project will be uploaded to the project's page.

 :::{tip}
-when using Github Desktop, you can open the selected repository folder using `Ctrl+shift+a`.
-Allowing quick access to different projects.
+When using GitHub Desktop, you can open the selected repository folder with `Ctrl+Shift+A` for quick access to different projects.
 :::

 ## Github editor